 I still fall back every now and then (and my life reflects this) but looking back, I can see, with a huge amount of pride I might add, )ok maybe too much ego there!) that the sad days are getting less and less.
 The happy days are happening more often.
 I am more focused on my life, on those around me, on my feelings, thoughts, habits, and how I am living every single day.

 We needed to give up our role as trustees of my mother’s trust to regain some sense of sanity for both of us!
-Unfortunately, even though the new trustees were also family members, it was decided to dissolve her trust and give her back her money so she could do with it as she wishes.
+Unfortunately, even though the new trustees were also family members, after less than a month of dealing with her shit, it was decided to dissolve her trust and give her back her money so she could do with it as she wishes.

 The relief of no longer managing the trust meant I could focus on myself and work for a bit.
 I started working full time with Cart Horse Protection Association in August.
-The olive oil thing wasn’t working out.
-I was no sales woman!
-Fundraising for CHPA is a huge role though and I was wary at taking it on, but I knew that working with cart horses is what I was born to do.
+Fundraising for CHPA is a huge role and I was wary at taking it on, but I still feel that working with cart horses in some way is what I was born to do.

 I realy feel like I need to listen to my body.